MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 description: "Learn about the admin roles for Viva Connections, Viva Learning, Viva Topics, and Viva Insights in Microsoft Viva"
 ---
 # Admin roles and tasks in Microsoft Viva
 Each Microsoft Viva module has its own individual options for setup, permissions, management, and governance.
 Admin options and permissions rely on the environment the module is built in.
-For example, Viva Connections relies heavily on the SharePoint admin and permissions model.
+For example, Viva Connections relies heavily on the SharePoint admin and permissions model, and in some cases Teams admin management.
 In this article, we bring together information on the admin roles and management for each module.

 #### Setup in the Microsoft 365 admin  center
 While each module has its own setup process, you can find all of the setup pages in one location in the Microsoft 365 admin center.
 For more information see [Set up Microsoft Viva](/viva/setup-microsoft-viva).

 ### Viva Topics
 **Knowledge admins**: Knowledge admins are admins who set up and configure Viva Topics in the Microsoft 365 environment.
 They also manage the Viva Topics settings after setup has completed.
 The Knowledge admin role requires you to be a Microsoft 365 global or SharePoint admin since setup and management are done in the Microsoft 365 admin center.

+The knowledge admin is an Azure Active Directory (Azure AD) role in the Microsoft 365 admin center that can be assigned to anyone in the organization.
+For more information, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference#knowledge-administrator).

 During setup, knowledge admins can configure Viva Topics to:

 - Select which SharePoint sites will be crawled for topics
 - Select which licensed users who can view topics (topic viewers)